-Your website exists solely to give your current customers and potential buyers all of the information they want and need to know to feel comfortable making a purchase.
+Your website exists solely to give your current customers and potential buyers all of the information they want and need to feel comfortable making a purchase.
 (More on this later.)

 What do they want to know when they arrive on the page?
 What are their concerns and questions?
 What value do you offer?
 What problem do you solve and how?

 As my friend Ann Handley says in her book Everybody Writes, “The best way to keep readers reading is to talk about them, not you.”
 In other words, don’t tell them what you’ve done.

 That means you should refer to the customer five times more than you refer to yourself or your company.
 This helps maintain an air of helping, not selling.

 2. A user-friendly design

-That means your website needs to be user-friendly, or easy for the user to navigate and complete the actions they want.
+That means your website needs to be easy for the user to navigate and complete the actions they want.

 From a marketer’s perspective, Marcus says to ask the question, “How do we get them to page two?”

 Then, you need to make it as easy as possible for them to take it, without having to think or figure things out on their own.
 Perhaps this is in the form of a call-to-action button or a form.

 In terms of your homepage, put the most common and important next steps for your business (i.e. scheduling a time to talk, making a purchase, signing up for a trial, or even learning more about your product) front and center (or at least easily and intuitively found) in your navigation.

-In fact, 61% of shoppers report saying navigation and search are the most important attributes of online shopping in the United States.
+61% of shoppers report saying navigation and search are the most important attributes of online shopping in the United States.
 The harder it is to find the things they want to do, the more likely you are to lose the sale during the hunt.

 3. Optimized site speed